Meithal/ccson/README.md

 #include "cisson.h"
 ```
 The preprocessor will copy `cisson.h` in your file, and
 there is nothing more to do on your side.
+You must define
+`CISSON_IMPLEMENTATION` only once in all your code base.

 ## Usage
 `rjson()` reads JSON and turns it into a cisson object